-Amal Clooney Arrived at the Airport in the One Shoe Trend I Would Never Wear Through Security
+Amal Clooney Arrived at the Airport In the One Shoe Trend I Would Never Wear Through Security

-There's no disputing it: Amal Clooney is a woman of many talents.
-But choosing a pair of airport-appropriate shoes might not be one of them.
-She recently stepped out in an elegant outfit that comprised of a draping jumpsuit, the lawyer and activist paired her look with oversize sunglasses and metallic gold wedge shoes.
+There's no disputing it, Amal Clooney is a women of many talents.
+But, choosing an airport-appropriate shoe might not be one of them.
+Stepping out in an elegant outfit that comprised of a draping jumpsuit, the lawyer and social activist paired her look with oversized sunglasses and a metallic gold wedge shoe.

-As beautiful as they might be, when I saw Clooney's shoe choice, my mind immediately went to the faff at the security queue that wearing a wedge is certain to cause.
-With a buckle detail that you'll have to kneel to undo (not to mention having to stride barefoot across the airport floor), these pretty gold shoes simply screamed inconvenient to me.
+Beautiful as they might be, when I saw Clooney's shoe choice my mind immediately went to the faff at the security queue that wearing a wedge is certain to cause.
+Not only will a wedge need to go through the scanners to ensure it's hollow, her pair also includes a buckle detail that you'll have to kneel down to un-do, not to mention having to stride bare-foot across the airport floor, these pretty gold shoes simply screamed inconvenient to me.

 Appropriate for the airport?
 No. Incredibly chic?
-Yes, and I can think of many an occasion when Amal's pretty wedges would be just the ticket—but not one of them involved having to pass through a security screening.
+Yes, and I can think of many an occasion when Clooney's pretty wedges would be just the ticket—a garden party, an evening out, an all-day wedding—but not one of them involved having to pass through a security screening.

-On second thought, it dawned on me that Clooney probably wouldn't find herself in the same security queue as I would.
-She'd be free of impatient people tusking behind her, so I actually commend Clooney's airport shoes.
-They're more comfortable than heels, but just as elegant.
+I know what you’re thinking—she probably doesn’t even go through standard security.
+Having never flown on a private jet myself, I’m not 100% on the process, but I have to assume she slipped into something a little more comfortable when she boarded the plane.
+Still, I applaud her commitment to a look, even if it might be impractical for the rest of us.

-Read on to discover our edit of the best wedge shoes out there, as well as an edit of the shoes we actually would wear to the airport below—all of which work best when paired with cozy socks.
+In honour of her chic ensemble, below, I’ve shopped out some chic wedge heels for you to wear outwith airport departures.
+Below that, you’ll find the shoes this fashion editor deems more sensible for a plane journey.

 The gold metal embellishment adds such a playful edge.